toddobryan/scala-play-react-typescript-seed/README.md

 * [React-Scripts: 3.4.1](https://github.com/facebook/create-react-app)
 * [TypeScript: 3.9.2](https://www.typescriptlang.org/)

-The easiest way to get this to run is to use 2 terminal.
-In the first, `cd` to the project directory and run
+The easiest way to get this to run is to use 2 terminals.
+In the first, make sure you're in the project's root directory and run:
 ```asp
 $ ./sbt run
 ```
 This will open a browser window with an error.
 Hang on...

-In a second terminal,
+In a second terminal, also at the project's root directory,
 ```asp
 $ cd ui
 $ npm start
 ```
 Now you should see a running app.
-Notice that the text after "Welcome to " in the title is actually loaded by making a call to the Play app and that clicking on the logos
+Notice that the time near the top is actually loaded by making a call to the Play app.
+You can change the path by clicking on the logos, but only the text after "Current Route" is updated.
+Similarly, you can click the time's Reset button, but only the time is updated, not the whole page.